lbeltran5/Phone_Project/README.md

 Requirements for task #10
 - Use at least 5 lambda functions from the java.util.function package.
+- ***Used Consumer in the PhoneProcessor***
+- ***Used Function in the PhoneNameConverter class***
+- ***Used Predicate in the BandFilter class***
+- ***Used Supplier in the PhoneNumberGenerator***
 - Create 3 custom Lambda functions with generics.
 - Create 5 complex Enums(with fields, methods, blocks).

+Requirements for task #11
+- Add 7 collection streaming in the hierarchy with terminal and non-terminal operations.
+- Using reflection extract information(modifiers, return types, parameters, etc) about fields, constructors, methods.
+- Create object and call method using the only reflection.